-Bachelor’s degree (typically 3 years)
+Bachelor’s programmes (typically 3 years)

-Follow-up Master’s degree (typically 2 years)
+Follow-up Master’s programmes (= post-Bachelor's; typically 2 years)

-Bachelor's programmes are completed with the final State Examination including the defence of a Bachelor's thesis.
+Bachelor's programmes are completed with the final State Examination including the defence of your Bachelor's thesis.
 Graduates are awarded the academic title of “Bachelor” (abbreviated to Bc. and written in front of the holder's name).

 Doctoral studies are completed with a final State Examination and a dissertation defence.
 Graduates are awarded the academic title of “Doctor” (abbreviated to Ph.D. and written after the holder’s name).
 In theology, the academic title is “Doctor of Theology” (abbreviated to Th.D. and written after the name).

 For more information visit our website dedicated to doctoral studies at CU.